cramosp/dbugger-game/README.md

 - Have 1 player at the bottom that moves left and right.
 - Have obstacles coming from above that the player needs to avoid.
-- If there's a collition between the player and any obstacle, it's game over.
+- If there's a collision between the player and any obstacle, it's game over.

 ## Milestones

 - Milesstone 1:
   [X] Player that moves left to right.
   [X] Obstacles coming from above from a same position every 3 seconds.
-  [X] Detect collition.
+  [X] Detect collision.
-  [X] Display game-over if there's a collition.
+  [X] Display game-over if there's a collision.

 - Milestone 2:
   [X] Setting a board.